AlessandroCuba/jobeet-tutorial/docs/days/day-12.md

 # Jobeet Day 12: The API

 When you post a job, you will want to have the greatest exposure possible.
-If your job is syndicated on a lot of small websites, you will have a better chance to find the right person.
-That's the power of the [long tail][1].
+If your job is syndicated on a lot of small sites, you will have a better chance to find the right person.
+That’s the power of the [long tail][1].
-Affiliates will be able to publish the latest posted jobs on their websites thanks to the web services we will develop along this day.
+Affiliates will be able to publish the latest posted jobs on their sites thanks to the API we will develop along this day.

 ## Affiliates
 As per [day 2](day-2.md) requirements: